 Mental health disorders are usually diagnosed based on an evaluation of your symptoms and history.

 The outlook for people with brain disorders depends on the type and severity of the brain disorder.
 Some conditions are easily treated with medication and therapy.
-For example, millions of people with mental disorders live perfectly normal lives.
+For example, millions of people with mental health disorders live full, quality lives.

 Other disorders, like neurodegenerative diseases and some traumatic brain injuries, have no cure.
-People with these conditions often face permanent changes in their behavior, mental abilities, or coordination.
-In these cases, treatment will try to help you manage your illness and retain as much independence as possible.
+People with these conditions may often face permanent changes in their behavior, mental abilities, or coordination.
+In these cases, treatment centers around helping you manage the illness and retain as much independence as possible.